openflighthpc/retype-documentation/Retype_Documentation/running_jobs/what_is_a_scheduler/why_use_a_job_scheduler.md

 icon: dot
 ---

 Good question.
-On shared multi-user research environments, a job-scheduler is often used as a control mechanism to make sure that users don’t unfairly monopolise the valuable compute resources.
+A job-scheduler is often used as a control mechanism to make sure that users don’t unfairly monopolise the valuable compute resources.
 In extreme cases, the scheduler may be wielded by system administrators to force “good behaviour” in a shared environment, and can feel like an imposition to research environment users.

-With your own personal research environment, you have the ability to directly control the resources available for your job - you don’t need a job-scheduler to limit your usage.

-However - there are a number of reasons why your own job-scheduler can still be a useful tool in your research environment:
+However, a job-scheduler can still be a useful tool for a research environment rather than just a control mechanism:

 1. It can help you organise multi-stage work flows, with batch jobs launching subsequent jobs in a defined process.
 2. It can automate launching of MPI jobs, finding available nodes to run applications on.